Bianca's placement story

 Bianca in her workplace

-I started this placement without a clear idea of what being a Development Engineer really involved— I didn’t know all the ins and outs of the role.
+"I started this placement without a clear idea of what being a Development Engineer really involved — I didn’t know all the ins and outs of the role.
 I was surprised by how quickly I adapted and how much responsibility I was trusted with, from researching solutions to communicating directly with clients and suppliers.
 It turned out to be a lot more dynamic and rewarding than I imagined.

-It’s given me insight into how projects come together in the real world—not just from a technical angle, but also from a business and process perspective.
-I know this will be valuable wherever I go next.
+It’s given me insight into how projects come together in the real world — not just from a technical angle, but also from a business and process perspective.
+I know this will be valuable wherever I go next."

 Varied skills and experience

-Working for an engineering consultancy firm has given me the opportunity to work on projects related to a variety of sectors including the hospitality, medical and education sectors.
+"Working for an engineering consultancy firm has given me the opportunity to work on projects related to a variety of sectors including the hospitality, medical and education sectors.

-One of the most valuable technical skills I developed during the placement was PCB (Printed Circuit Board) design and assembly.
-I learned to use ECAD tools and learned about standard design practices commonly applied in consumer electronics.
+One of the most valuable technical skills I have developed during the placement is PCB (printed circuit board) design and assembly.
+I learnt to use ECAD tools and learnt about standard design practices commonly applied in consumer electronics.
+I also learnt key aspects of design for manufacturing (DfM) when creating products, as well as sourcing components, comparing costs and delivery times.

 Bianca's PCB